Official Name: Helenic Republic

-Economic Freedom: Greece’s economic freedom score is 53.2, making its economy the 138th freest in the 2016 Index of Economic Freedom.
-Its overall score has decreased by 2.2 points from last year.
-Greece is ranked 41 out of 43 countries in the European region, though its overall score is above the world average.
+Economic Freedom: Greece’s economic freedom score is 57.7, making its economy the 106th freest in the 2019 Index of Economic Freedom.
+Its overall score has increased by 0.4 point from last year.
+Greece is ranked 43rd out of 44 countries in the European region, though its overall score is above the world average.

 Political Unrest: Currently, the Greek Government is under intense pressure by the EU and international lenders to implement a medium-term austerity program that includes cutting government spending, reducing the size of the public sector, and reforming the labor and pension systems.
 Athens, however, faces long-term challenges to push through reforms unpopular with the country's powerful labor unions and the general public.
 Greek labor unions are prepared to strike over new austerity measures and continued widespread unrest could lead to rioting or violence.

 Relationships are the linchpin of business dealings in Greece as Greeks prefer to do business with those they know and trust.
 Nepotism is not viewed negatively.

 Business Cards: Have business cards and other printed material in both English and Greek.